 8 Reasons Pharmacy Benefits Managers Are Integral to the Workers’ Compensation Process

 Sustaining an injury in the workplace can be traumatic and debilitating, even for the healthiest employee.
 Unfortunately, utilizing pharmacy benefits is often difficult for injured workers, especially if they’ve never had to claim workers’ compensation.
 This difficulty can be avoided when an injured employee’s insurance company and pharmacy benefit managers (PBM) partner seamlessly.
-If you have ever wondered why PBMs are integral to the workers’ compensation process, here are eight reasons.
+Here are eight reasons if you have ever wondered why PBMs are integral to the workers’ compensation process.

 1. Reduced Claim Time

-PBMs can have a considerable impact on the time spent by examiners and adjusters.
+PBMs can considerably impact the time spent by examiners and adjusters.
 Pharmacy benefits managers with significant experience can reduce the administrative burden placed on examiners and adjusters by acting as third-party claims administrators.
-By coordinating directly with a claimant’s health insurance company, a third-party administrator lets examiners and adjusters focus their time on adjudicating claims productively and efficiently, removing the need for them to spend their time coordinating benefits relating to deductibles and copays.
+By coordinating directly with a claimant’s health insurance company, a third-party administrator lets examiners and adjusters focus their time on adjudicating claims productively and efficiently, removing the need for them to coordinate benefits relating to deductibles and copays.

 2. Discounted Medications and Pharmaceutical Services

-Companies that specialize in providing workers’ compensation PBM typically negotiate discounted rates on various pharmaceutical services for insurance companies and their claimants.
-These discounted rates are provided via a network of pharmaceutical service providers that an insurance company’s enrollees will have access to for their claim-related prescriptions.
+Companies specializing in providing workers’ compensation PBM typically negotiate discounted rates on various pharmaceutical services for insurance companies and their claimants.
+These discounted rates are provided via a network of pharmaceutical service providers that an insurance company’s enrollees can access for their claim-related prescriptions.

 3. Pre-Authorization

-Pharmacy benefit managers have the ability to identify the appropriateness of various prescription drugs for the claimants of the insurance company they partner with.
-The pre-authorization process results in a PBM ensuring all prescriptions billed under a particular claim are related to that claim.
+Pharmacy benefit managers can identify the appropriateness of various prescription drugs for the claimants of the insurance company they partner with.
+The pre-authorization process results in a PBM, ensuring all prescriptions billed under a particular claim relate to that claim.
 Once the PBM is sure the claim is injury-related, a claimant typically pays no out-of-pocket costs for their prescription.
-PBMs can also evaluate if a medication must be dispensed as written or whether a generic prescription is available at a lower cost.
+PBMs can also evaluate whether a medication must be dispensed as written or whether a generic prescription is cheaper.

 4. Compound Medication Billing

 Compound medication billing can be complicated.
-Pharmacies equipped to mix various pharmaceutical ingredients of medications specifically for a single patient are referred to as compounding pharmacies.
-Compound medications are evaluated and billed differently than other types of medications since multiple medications are utilized in the formula, in addition to specialized equipment and increased pharmacy labor costs.
-PBMs can use their own fee schedule to prevent insurance companies from having to shoulder unnecessarily high costs.
+Compounding pharmacies are equipped to mix various pharmaceutical ingredients of medications specifically for a single patient.
+Compound medications are evaluated and billed differently than others since multiple medications are utilized in the formula, in addition to specialized equipment and increased pharmacy labor costs.
+PBMs can use their fee schedule to prevent insurance companies from having to shoulder unnecessarily high costs.

 5. Additional Pharmacy Benefits

-PBMs almost always offer additional benefits intended to boost claimant satisfaction, such as home delivery services.
-Such a benefit can be especially helpful if a claimant sustains a catastrophic injury while working and is unable to get to a pharmacy to pick up their prescription.
+PBMs almost always offer additional benefits, such as home delivery services to boost claimant satisfaction.
+Such a benefit can be especially helpful if a claimant sustains a catastrophic injury while working and cannot get to a pharmacy to pick up their prescription.
 Additional benefits improve customer satisfaction rates with their insurance companies while making their lives easier.

 6. Claimant Support